Prebiotics vs. Probiotics

 PREBIOTIC VS PROBIOTIC

-|PREBIOTICS are a special form of dietary fiber that acts as a fertilizer for the good bacteria in your gut.||PROBIOTICS are live bacteria in yogurt, dairy products, and pills.
+|PREBIOTICS are a special form of dietary fiber that acts as a fertilizer for the good bacteria in your gut.||PROBIOTICS are live bacteria that can be found in yogurt and other fermented foods.
 There are hundreds of probiotic species available.
-Which of the hundreds of available probiotics is best for the average healthy person is still unknown.|
+Which of these species are best for the average healthy person is still unknown.|

-|PREBIOTIC powders are not affected by heat, cold, acid or time.||PROBIOTIC bacteria must be kept alive.
-They may be killed by heat, stomach acid or simply die with time.|
+|PREBIOTIC powders are not affected by heat, cold, acid, or time.||PROBIOTIC bacteria must be kept alive to be active.
+They may be killed by heat, stomach acid, or simply die with time.|